DSI++: Updating Transformer Memory with New Documents: Ethics Statement

 \section{Ethics Statement}

-Training large models is expensive, and has a detrimental impact on the environment \citep{strubell2019energy}.
-Continual learning on top of existing models is cheaper and better compared to re-training from scratch since it requires a much smaller number of steps.
+Training large models is expensive and can have a detrimental impact on the environment \citep{strubell2019energy}.
+Continual learning on top of existing models is preferable to re-training from scratch in this regard since it requires many fewer training steps.
 With DSI++, we aim to reduce the need to re-train DSI models from scratch whenever a new set of documents is added to the corpus thereby making it cheaper and better for the environment.
+Concretely, in \S\ref{sec:main_results}, we analyze the index construction time for DSI++ and show that our approach is computationally efficient in comparison to re-training the model from scratch.
+At the same time, we acknowledge that reduced cost can increase overall consumption (Jevons' paradox).